 After going through a few of the above examples, you have probably heard lots of new terms and technologies that you are not so familiar with.
 In order to be able to answer these types of questions you will need to dive deeper into a lot of different technologies.

-My suggestion is to start with the following videos that provide an overview about how to design scaleable systems.
+My suggestion is to start with the following videos that provide an overview of how to design scalable systems.

 - Building Dynamic Websites – Harvard CS75 (Summer 2012) by David Malan.
 The linked video is from lecture 9, which summarizes the whole class, but if you want to dive deeper into specific areas, you can also view the rest of the videos in the class